kirahowe/KiraHowe/README.md

 # Hello!
 I'm Kira

+# Hello!
+I'm Kira

 I've been writing software since 2016, experienced in full stack web development with a more recent focus on data processing and visualization tools.
 I also write easy-to-understand technical guides and tutorials for Clojure's data science ecosystem.
-I work on open source software full time and pay my bills with money from open source grants, GitHub sponsors, and contract work.
-If you find my work valuable please consider supporting it through [GitHub Sponsors](https://github.com/sponsors/kiramclean) or reach out to me about working together!
-You can find [updates about my adventures in open source on my website](https://codewithkira.com/tags/oss-updates.html).
 My overarching goal is to steward the Clojure data science ecosystem into a state of stability and flourishing.
-A high-level roadmap tracking progress toward this end is [available here](https://github.com/users/kiramclean/projects/4/).
+A high-level roadmap tracking progress toward this end is available [on this project board](https://github.com/users/kiramclean/projects/4/).

-I thrive in environments that champion open-source innovation, value community engagement, and are dedicated to solving complex problems with elegant, sustainable solutions.
-There are lots of things I can probably help you with:

-- Do you have a ginormous code base that nobody can make sense of?
-I can help you organize it.
-- Do you have stakeholders coming at you from every direction asking for different things?
-I can help you communicate with them to make a plan to actually build something.
-- Do you have piles of data you want to get answers from?
-I can help you find them.
-- Do you have a disproportionate number of early-career developers on your team you need to level up quickly?
-I can teach them.
-- Do you want to build a culture of open collaboration and engage the global open source developer community but aren't sure where to start?
-I can help you transform your development processes.
+If I could afford to work on open source full time I would, but I currently work full time for BroadPeak and spend whatever free time I can working on projects that benefit the Clojure community.
+If you find my work valuable please consider supporting me, either with a donation here or by sharing it with someone you know!
+You can find [updates about my open source work on my website](https://codewithkira.com/tags/oss-updates.html).

-• • • • •
+• • • •

 My main projects right now:
 - [ggclj](https://github.com/kiramclean/ggclj) - Implementing the grammar of graphics in Clojure